jonathanlocke/jonathanlocke.github.io/index.md

     public interface Mixin
     {
         /**
-         * Retrieves state associated with the given Mixin sub-interface
+         * Retrieves state associated with the given Mixin sub-interface.
          * This is done in MixinState using a composite key formed
          * from this object's *this* reference and the type of the Mixin
          * sub-interface.